Greyhound Care & Standards

 Greyhound Racing Victoria (GRV) is the statutory body responsible for promoting and controlling the sport of greyhound racing in Victoria.
 Only by maintaining the highest levels of greyhound welfare day in day out, will we ensure a strong and sustainable future for the sport.

-This website has been developed with this in mind, and as such, contains a wealth of information on a variety of topics, including:
+This website contains a wealth of information on a variety of topics relating to the care of racing and pet greyhounds:

 The welfare of greyhounds must be the number one consideration at every stage of their lives